vawser/DS2-Scrambler/README.md

 3. Toggle the scramble settings as you wish, each type of scrambling can be toggled on or off.
 4. Press Scramble.
 A new mod scalled *MyMod-Scrambled* will be created in the same directory as *MyMod*.

-To run the mod, I recommend you use [ModEngine2](https://github.com/soulsmods/ModEngine2).
+To run the mod, I recommend you use ModEngine.

 # Features
 By default each Scramble option will scramble all fields within the param.